opnsense/tools/README.md

     }

-These hooks are available for all image types, namely iso, nano, serial, and vga.
+These hooks are available for all image types, namely cdrom, nano, serial, and vga.
 Device-specific hooks are loaded after config-specific hooks and both of them can coexist in a given build.